top of page

 The leader member exchange leadership model highlights several advantages of fostering high-quality relationships:

-1. Increased Job Satisfaction: Employees feel valued when they have close, trusting relationships with leaders.
+1. Increased Job Satisfaction and Job-Related Well-Being: Employees experience greater psychological safety, well-being, and satisfaction when they have close, trusting relationships with leaders.

-2. Higher Performance: In-group members often exceed expectations because they are motivated by trust and responsibility.
+2. Higher Performance and Task Performance: In-group members often exceed expectations and demonstrate improved task performance, motivated by trust and responsibility.

 Challenges and Drawbacks